prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 kafkatopic.kafka.strimzi.io/topic-00 created
 ```

+This command creates a new `kafkatopics.kafka.strimzi.io` resource.
+The operator will see this new resource and create the new Kafka topic for you.

-After a few minutes you should see that the new topic `topic-00` is ready.
+After a few minutes you should see that the new topic `topic-00` is ready (`READY=True`).

 ```bash
 $ kubectl -n strimzi get kafkatopics.kafka.strimzi.io